jidalii/jidalii.github.io/src/content/blog/solana/account_models.md

 ---
 title: "Solana: Account Models"
-description: "An overview of the account models on Solana"
+description: "An overview of the account models on Solana."
 date: 2024-11-03
 category: "Solana"
 tags: ["Basics", "Web3"]